ashneetrathore/SudokuSolver/README.md

 **2. Run the program**
 > [!IMPORTANT]
 > This runs the solver using default options without any heuristics applied.
-For details specifying heuristics and other options, see the usage guide in the next section.
+For details specifying heuristics and other options, see the next section.
 ```bash
 python3 main.py
 ```